How do I create ranged values in Hexawise?

 Your tests will never be the same

-Below see how the above ranged values turn into values to use in your tests.
+See below how the ranged values above turn into values to use in your tests.

-Hexawise can be recognize a lot of options for ranges.
+Hexawise can recognize many options for ranges.
 We recommend having the same number of decimals across all numbers in a range.
-And all ranged values must not overlap.
-Hexawise will not recognize logic like in alphanumeric codes either.
+Additionally, all ranged values must not overlap.
+The tool will not recognize logic like in alphanumeric codes either.

 See below for an example of ranges as inputs followed by the outputs Hexawise provides.